Progressive African Network (PAN) helps develop entrepreneurs locally & globally

-Progressive African Network (PAN)'s vision is to connect the global African Diaspora
+Progressive African Network (PAN)'s vision is to be a high impact global network

-Progressive African Network of Boston(PAN) was founded by four (4) young African professionals in Massachusetts who have a great passion to promote positive & influential contributions by the African Diaspora.
-As advocates for all Africans in the Diaspora globally, PAN was established in the year 2016.
-PAN's Co-founder's Hashim Siraji (Somalia), Corinna Hilton van Ee (Liberia & Guinea), Leonard Tshitenge (Democratic Republic of Congo), and Askia Hanson (Ghana) work in different fields professionally but the common goal of creating a strong network for Africans in the Diaspora here in Boston and abroad lead them to create PAN.
+Progressive African Network of Boston(PAN) was founded in Boston, Massachusetts.
+PAN Co-founder's Hashim Siraji and Leonard Tshitenge work in different fields professionally but the common goal of creating a strong network for Africans in the Diaspora here in Boston and abroad lead them to create PAN.

 As four (4) bright young and talented African leaders in the Greater Boston area seeking allies and a strong network to build with and strategize, both Africans and friends of Africans, they recruited Jorge Manguane (Mozambique) and created their Monthly Social Networking platform "Harambee" as a way to connect to their audience.

-Just in 2016 alone, PAN's team has met with U.S. Officials in the State Department, spoken at Annual Speaking Panels & Conferences, partnered with the African Festival of Boston as Co-Sponsors, spoken at Universities, and provided resources for members to get discounts at Conferences at MIT.
+Just in 2016 alone, PAN has met with U.S. Officials in the State Department, spoken at Annual Speaking Panels & Conferences, partnered with the African Festival of Boston as Co-Sponsors, spoken at Universities, and provided resources for members to get discounts at Conferences at MIT.
 On June 2017, PAN held the 1st ever and 1st Annual African Entrepreneurship Expo at Hult International Business School - inviting international speakers from Africa to speak live via Skype and the key note speaker was Mr. Nam Pham, Assistant Secretary for International Trade & Business Development for the State of Massachusetts, a state official from Governor Charlie Baker's administration.